Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 What other variations can I make with these homemade fries?

-Feel free to add some parmesan cheese, fresh herbs or any other seasonings you like.
+Feel free to add some parmesan cheese, fresh herbs, truffle oil or any other seasonings you like.

 More side dish recipes